Byrdseed.TV prices increase (for new subscribers) on June 1st. Lock in the current rate now.

 πŸ‘“ Multiple Perspectives How do different people view this topic?

-πŸ“š Across Disciplines How does this topic represent an intersection of other fields?
-How do language arts andmath appear in a topic?
+πŸ“š Across Disciplines How does this topic intersect other fields?
+Where do language arts and math appear?

 Depth and Complexity Resources

 Ok!
-Let’s take a break here and I’ll point you to a few Depth and Complexity resources that I’ve had a hand in creating:
+Let’s take a break here and I’ll point you to a few Depth and Complexity resources I’ve helped create:

-Now, if you’d like to continue on, I have an article about how to introduce depth and complexity to your students!
+If you’d like to continue on, I also have an article about how to introduce Depth and Complexity to students.

 Read On!